-We have agreed to cause to be issued to the underwriters, and the underwriters have agreed to deposit into the American Depositary Receipt Program, 9,523,810 ordinary shares, concurrently with or immediately after the consummation of the offering.
-Following receipt from the underwriters of the newly issued ordinary shares equal to the number of the Borrowed Shares, the Depositary shall return the Borrowed Shares underlying the ADSs to NBOF.
+We have agreed to cause to be issued to the underwriters, and the underwriters have agreed to deposit into the American Depositary Receipt Program, ordinary shares, concurrently with or immediately after the consummation of the offering.
+Following receipt from the underwriters of the newly issued ordinary shares equal to the number of the Borrowed Shares, the Depositary shall return the Borrowed Shares to NBOF.